Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 So we've done the hard work for you and searched through all the details to find out how the main providers really stack up.

 Another thing to note is that Eir and Vodafone have both implemented 'annual price adjustments' on all their broadband and TV packages.
-This means that the cost of your plan after the first year is up will increase each April by the rate of inflation (as of January each year) plus 3%.
+This means that the cost of your plan after the first year is up will increase each April by the rate of inflation (as of January each year) plus and additional 3%.
 So something to bear in mind.

 Eir